achall36/RoxvilleRooster.github.io/pulp_game_setting_rules.md

 ### Photographic Memory (Background)
 Requirements: Smarts d10+

 The character is able to remember everything they see, hear or read, down to the tiniest detail.

-### Really Dirty Fighter (Combat)
-Requirements: Seasoned, Dirty Fighter
-An improved version of the the
-Dirty Fighter edge.
-The character is a master of dirty tricks -- by describing the trick and spending a Benny, the character can automatically get the Drop on any single opponent, allowing the character to be on Hold, and giving a +4 to attack and damage if they choose to strike.
-This
-Edge is more appropriate for
-villains than heroes.